One of Dubai’s most stunning and unmissable modern attractions is watching the Dubai Fountain Show on the Burj Khalifa Lake, Downtown Dubai.

-The Dubai Fountain is built on a 30-acre lake, called Burj Khalifa Lake, or simply Burj Lake that sits between the Dubai Mall, Souk Al Bahar and Burj Khalifa.
+The Dubai Fountain is built on a 30-acre lake, called Burj Khalifa Lake, or simply Burj Lake which sits between the Dubai Mall, Souk Al Bahar and Burj Khalifa.
 The fountains are choreographed to music to make it look like they are dancing, hence they are often called “the Dancing Fountains of Dubai”.

-The waterfront promenade in front of Dubai Mall is the most popular and easy to access locations to see the Dubai Fountains – for free.
+The waterfront promenade in front of Dubai Mall is the most popular and easy to access location to see the Dubai Fountains – for free.
 It’s also one of the busiest.
 Most people tend to exit Dubai Mall from the central exit (underneath the mega Apple store – which also has an outdoor viewing balcony!)

 This can be exceptionally crowded at peak times of the evening, 10 to 15 minutes before every show.
 Unless you are looking to cut across the bridge to Souk al Bahar we DO NOT recommend you take this exit.
 If you are travelling with strollers, young children, disabled or elderly be really conscious of this.

-Instead, if you head to the Lower Ground Floor exit near to “At the Top”, at the Fashion Avenue end of the Dubai Mall, the exit here is far less crowded and you will be in a better position to see the fountains and the Burj Khalifa.
+Instead, if you head to the Lower Ground Floor exit near “At the Top”, at the Fashion Avenue end of the Dubai Mall, the exit here is far less crowded and you will be in a better position to see the fountains and the Burj Khalifa.